cpldcpu/LatentSpaceExplorer/README.md

 ## Overview

-This project was inspired by [N8's implementation](https://n8python.github.io/mnistLatentSpace/) and developed as a "speed-prompting" exercise using Claude Artifact and GitHub Copilot's editing capabilities.
+This project was inspired by [N8's implementation](https://n8python.github.io/mnistLatentSpace/) and developed as a "speed-prompting" exercise using Claude Artifact (Sonnet 3.5 New) and GitHub Copilot's editing capabilities.
 The entire implementation, including training, took approximately 2.5 hours.

 ### Tech Stack
 - Frontend: TypeScript, React, Tailwind CSS, Vite